Wisdom and Money (Proverbs)

 Command those who are rich in this present world not to be arrogant nor to put their hope in wealth, which is so uncertain, but to put their hope in God, who richly provides us with everything for our enjoyment.
 Command them to do good, to be rich in good deeds, and to be generous and willing to share.
 In this way they will lay up treasure for themselves as a firm foundation for the coming age, so that they may take hold of the life that is truly life.
 (1 Timothy 6:17-19)

 The reason we're talking about this today isn't because the church needs money.
-The reason is because although money is good in itself, it comes with dangers and limits.
+The reason is that although money is good in itself, it comes with dangers and limits.
 And the main Biblical way to neutralize money's dangers and limits and, ultimately, to save our souls, is to give it away.
 Ironically, the more we give it away, the more God will entrust to us.

 You say, "How much do I give away?"
 C.S.
 Lewis said, "I am afraid the only safe rule is to give more than we can spare."
 If your generosity is not affecting your lifestyle, your vacations, your purchasing habits, you are not giving enough.

 We're going to take an offering in a minute.
 The primary reason that we give isn't because the church needs money.
-The primary reason we give is because although money is good, it comes with dangers and limits, and the only way to neutralize these dangers and limits is to be wildly generous and as much as we possibly can.
+The primary reason we give is that although money is good, it comes with dangers and limits, and the only way to neutralize these dangers and limits is to be wildly generous and as much as we possibly can.

 And our model for this, by the way, is the ultimate one who scattered: Jesus Christ.
 He didn't just give a little.
 He gave everything.
 He was literally scattered and broken for us.
 And because of that we are part of a harvest that will continue through eternity.
 "For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you through his poverty might become rich" (2 Corinthians 8:9)